 Led by managing director Alistair Kirkwood, NFL UK features a mix of full-time staff and consultants.
 The office is responsible for the promotion of the International Series of regular-season games in London and staging fan engagement events across the United Kingdom, such as Super Bash and promotional tours.

-Since 2007, six NFL regular season games have been played at Wembley Stadium; the Miami Dolphins hosted the New York Giants (2007), the New Orleans Saints took on the San Diego Chargers (2008), the Tampa Bay Buccaneers battled the New England Patriots (2009), the San Francisco 49ers played the Denver Broncos (2010), the Tampa Bay Buccaneers hosted the Chicago Bears (2011) and the St. Louis Rams faced the New England Patriots (2012).
+Since 2007, seven NFL regular season games have been played at Wembley Stadium; the Miami Dolphins hosted the New York Giants (2007), the New Orleans Saints took on the San Diego Chargers (2008), the Tampa Bay Buccaneers battled the New England Patriots (2009), the San Francisco 49ers played the Denver Broncos (2010), the Tampa Bay Buccaneers hosted the Chicago Bears (2011) and the St. Louis Rams faced the New England Patriots (2012).

 NFL UK is also responsible for staging fan events in the UK.
 Prior to the 2010 International Series between the 49ers and Broncos, the inaugural NFL Fan Rally in London’s Trafalgar Square attracted a crowd of more than 44,000.
 Earlier on the same day, a group of fans had met Commissioner Roger Goodell in his first UK Fan Forum.
 All events took place again prior to the 2011 and 2012 International Series games, but for the first time Friday Night Lights took place in Trafalgar Square in 2011, which saw the movie, Jerry Maguire, screened to thousands of fans.
+In 2013 the we took over Regent Street before the Vikings and Steelers game wher eover half a million people joined us to celebrate the NFL being in London!

 Each year since 2004, NFL fans have gathered at Super Bash, the NFL’s official UK Super Bowl party.
 In 2013, Koko hosted the event for the first time.